 Chap.
 II.-The SOLDIER MASON.-A curious narrative of struggle and principle.
-A bad soldier."-Lord Combernere, P.G.M. for Cheshire.
+A Sketch from Real Life.
+"As a military man I can say, and I speak from experience, that I have known many soldiers who were Masons: I never knew a good Mason who was a bad soldier."-Lord Combernere, P.G.M. for Cheshire.